gmontamat/poor-mans-transformers/README.md

 simplest OOP architecture possible.
-New layers have to be easy to code, and I also want to experiment with different optimizers (SGD, Adam, RMSProp), learning rate schedules, activation functions (ReLU, tanh, sigmoid, Softmax, LogSoftmax), custom loss functions (sum binary cross-entropy and categorical cross-entropy as used for training BERT) and handle input & output flow (serial, parallel, concatenations).
+New layers have to be easy to code, and I also want to experiment with different optimizers (SGD, Adam, RMSProp), learning rate schedules, activation functions (ReLU, tanh, sigmoid, Softmax, LogSoftmax), custom loss functions (sum binary cross-entropy and categorical cross-entropy as used for training BERT) and easily handle input & output flow (serial, parallel, concatenations, skip-connections).
 At the same time, I wouldn't like to waste time building a flexible and feature-rich framework since we already have PyTorch, TensorFlow with Keras, [JAX](https://github.com/google/jax), and [Google Trax](https://github.com/google/trax) for that.

 To keep this toy "framework" as simple as possible, I want to minimize the number of base classes.
 I ended up with: